ZbutwialyPiernik/sudoku/README.md

 ## TODO

+- Tips ✅
 - Undo/Red
 - Runtime changable themes using Provider
 - Animations
 - I18n
 - Tests
-- Tips
-- Make keyboard work on web (Works currently only on android, on IOS should too but i didn't test it)
+- Make keyboard work on web (works currently only on Android, on IOS should too but I didn't test it)

 ## Screenshots